 Trump’s attacks on the press are escalating and now a conservative group with ties to the White House is ramping up a pre-election effort to discredit reporters—and their families—at news outlets whose reporting has uncovered unflattering, unethical, and potentially illegal actions by the president, his administration, and associates.
 Support the work of reputable journalists by subscribing to local and national outlets and building your own diversified press room.

-As much of the nation braced for Hurricane Dorian.
-President Trump unleashed his latest Twitter storm attacking the news media, declaring the press his administration’s and re-election campaign’s “primary opponent.”
-His attacks on the press began during the campaign, continued after the election, and grow louder each time his administration comes under fire for new ethical violations or the passage of illegal policies.
+President Trump’s attacks on the press began during the 2016 campaign, continued after the election, and grow louder each time his administration comes under fire for new ethical violations or the passage of illegal policies.
 He calls the press the “enemy of the people,” rhetoric which has incited his followers to issue threats to reporters and threaten violence to reporters covering his rallies.
 According to experts with the United Nations Human Rights Council, Trump’s attacks increase the risk of violence toward reporters.
-And now, a conservative group with ties to the White House is launching and aggressive and personal attack against reporters who work at news outlets the president deems hostile to him and his administration.
+A conservative group with ties to the White House launched and aggressive and personal attack against reporters who work at news outlets the president deems hostile to him and his administration.
 The group also plans to target reporters’ family members, all part of Trump’s ongoing efforts to foster public mistrust in the media.

 It’s more important than ever that we support the people and organizations that fight for the truth when our legislators can’t or won’t.
 How do you do that?
 Build your own press room: